-When architecting a cybersecurity risk program, a challenge that is often encountered is how to organize the wide variety of risk scenarios into reporting that makes sense to those responsible for managing it.
-Reports should be tailored to provide quantitative risk analysis information that is useful to the audience it will be presented to, whether that audience is made of board members, c-suite executives, or other risk managers.
+When architecting a cybersecurity risk program, organizations often find it challenging to organize the wide variety of loss-event scenarios into risk identification reporting that makes sense to those responsible for managing it.
+Risk identification reports should be tailored to provide quantitative risk analysis information that is useful to the audience it will be presented to, whether that audience is made of board members, c-suite executives, or other risk managers.

-This blog post assumes that your organization has already moved towards effective cyber risk management based on quantitative risk assessment reports and away from subjective red-yellow-green, high-medium-low qualitative assessments and heat maps are not adequate to make well-informed risk management decisions.
-Duly noted, now we can focus on a summary of the assessment process and then stratification into useful reporting levels.
+This blog post assumes that your organization has already moved towards effective cyber risk management based on quantitative risk assessment reports and away from subjective red-yellow-green assessments, high-medium-low qualitative risk assessments, and heat maps, which are not adequate to make well-informed risk management decisions.
+With that in mind, we can now focus on a summary of the quantitative risk assessment reporting process and stratification into useful reporting levels.

-Steve Tabacek is Co-Founder and President of RiskLens
+Steve Tabacek is Co-Founder and Managing Director, Customer Experience, at RiskLens.

 Also by Steve:

 Daily operations risk scenarios are introduced into the company constantly through multiple sources.
-Within cybersecurity and technology risk, the illustration below provides a non-all-inclusive common pipeline of activity which, at inception may or may not represent risk.
+The illustration below provides an example of a common pipeline of activity.
+Each of these activities, at inception, may or may not represent cybersecurity or technology risk.

-Below is an example of a single audit finding scenario analysis reporting showing unacceptable control efficacy (with a $17.6M most likely loss exposure) and compliant control efficacy (at $0 most likely loss exposure).
+Below is an example of a single audit finding scenario analysis report showing unacceptable control efficacy (with a $17.6M most likely loss exposure) and compliant control efficacy (at $0 most likely loss exposure).

 The illustration below is an example of an aggregated analysis enabling well-informed project prioritization.
 It is a side-by-side comparison of four project analyses showing loss exposure and estimated mitigation cost.
 Each scenario can be evaluated to determine the best ROI for mitigation resources.

-This is not a reformulation of daily operational risk reporting.
-Instead, it is a top-down, big-picture focus on cybersecurity risk that could materially impact the organization.
+Strategic quantitative risk reports are not a reformulation of daily operational risk reporting.
+Instead, these reports are a top-down, big-picture focus on cybersecurity risk that could materially impact the organization.
 Senior leadership already has significant experience determining organization risk appetite and tolerance levels for strategic, compliance, operational, financial, and reputational risk.
 They want to make effective comparisons between those forms of risk and cybersecurity risk.

-The Board, C-Suite, and ERM level will be focused on KRI’s, specifically measurement determining probability, frequency and magnitude of events that exceed the organization's risk appetite, and have a probability of an event where its consequence will exceed the organization's risk appetite and have a profoundly negative impact on an organization's ability to be successful.
-KPI’s are performance indicators/gauges and measurements the organization uses to understand how well business units are performing against their risk management goals.
-If cybersecurity reports identify material risk, expect the Board, C-Suite, and ERM to ask for a strategic mitigation strategy and timeline for reducing risk.
+The Board, C-Suite, and ERM level personnel are focused on KRIs, specifically measurements determining the probability, frequency, and magnitude of events that exceed the organization's risk appetite.
+Their primary concern is events with consequences that could exceed the organization's risk appetite and have a profoundly negative impact on its ability to be successful.
+KPIs are performance indicators/gauges and measurements the organization uses to understand how well business units are performing against their risk management goals.
+If cybersecurity reports identify material risk, then expect the Board, C-Suite, and ERM personnel to ask for a strategic mitigation strategy and a timeline for reducing identified risks.

-The illustration below is an example of an organizations top-7 risk scenarios.
-Very quickly, one understands how much risk is within pre-established tolerance and materiality thresholds.
+The illustration below is an example of an organization's top 7 risk scenarios.
+Immediately, one understands how much risk is within pre-established tolerance and materiality thresholds.

 In summary, when it comes to cybersecurity reporting, know your audience.
-Tactical cybersecurity reporting on analysis results like control efficacy degradation, variance to policies, and pre/post mitigation analysis are extremely useful to those responsible for directly managing cybersecurity and technology risk, but generally too tactical for ERM, C-Suite, and Boards.
+Tactical cybersecurity reporting on analysis results, like control efficacy degradation, variance to policies, and pre/post-mitigation analysis, is extremely useful to those responsible for directly managing cybersecurity and technology risk, but is generally too tactical for ERM, C-Suite, and Board personnel.
 Senior executives and Boards focus on big-picture strategic issues, and need quantitative risk assessment reports to match.